Papua New Guinea officials say whole villages flattened by deadly quake

 “We are really in deep fear,” said police sergeant Naring Bongi.
 “It continues to be active.
 We didn’t sleep well and stayed awake until daybreak ... no helicopters or government officials have come to our assistance.”

+Udaya Regmi, the head of the International Red Cross in Papua New Guinea, said disrupted communication was the most immediate hurdle, but finding clean water would likely be the most pressing need if water tanks had been destroyed.

-Medical supplies and heavy equipment to clear landslides were also needed, said James Justin, a spokesman for provincial MP Manasseh Makiba, as well as food in places where productive gardens had been wrecked.
+Medical supplies, food and heavy equipment to clear landslides were also needed, said James Justin, a spokesman for provincial MP Manasseh Makiba.

 “The casualties have yet to be confirmed but many more than 20 people have lost their lives,” he said.